sysfce2/AviSynth_masktools/README.md

   Threshold and sc_value parameters are scaled automatically to the current bit depth (v2.2.5-) from a default 8-bit value.
   Y,U,V,A (and parameters chroma/alpha) negative (memset) values are scaled automatically to the current bit depth (v2.2.7-, chroma/alpha v.2.2.8) from a default 8-bit value.
   Default range of such parameters can be overridden to 8-16 bits or float.
-  Disable parameter scaling with scaleparams="none"
+  Disable parameter scaling with paramscale="none"
 - New plane mode: 6 (copy from fourth clip) for "Y", "U", "V" and "A" New "chroma" and "alpha" plane mode override: "copy fourth" Use for mt_lutxyza which has four clips